 “By using our innovative technologies to embed ourselves within the community, SellSwipe will allow the next generation to form real relationships with local businesses –businesses who provide goods & services that locals might otherwise look elsewhere for,” said David Facey, Founder of SellSwipe.
 “Our mission is to contribute to a healthy local commerce ecosystem, and make the term 'shop local' fun, engaging, and effective.”

 “Small businesses are major drivers of entrepreneurialism, account for nearly all net job growth, and make up the majority of all businesses, both here in Baton Rouge and nationally,” said Ric Kearny, chairman of the Baton Rouge Area Chamber board of directors.
 “BRAC is proud to partner with the city on the Buy Baton Rouge program, and encourages both small businesses and the local community to engage with it.”

 sLocal is available on the App Store or Google Play, and SellSwipe is available on Google Play.
-Businesses that want to join SellSwipe’s social network can email [email protected] to set up their profile and start uploading items they have for sale.
-Shoppers will be able to go to www.SellSwipe.com to register for access to the beta iOS application at the beginning of June.
+Businesses that want to join SellSwipe’s social network can email firstname.lastname@example.org to set up their profile and start uploading items they have for sale.